 Academic Department: Environmental Science and Public Policy

 Tingley, M. (2003).
 Effects of offshore wind farms on birds: "Cuisinarts of the sky" or just tilting at windmills?.
-Bachelor of Arts, Harvard University.
+Doctoral Dissertation, Harvard University.